-The effective tax rate decreased by 14.0% for the year ended December 31, 2018 when compared to 2017 primarily due to the impact of tax reform.
+The effective tax rate decreased by 3.0% for the year ended December 31, 2017 when compared to 2016 primarily due to the impact of tax reform.
 The Tax Cuts and Jobs Act (the "Act") was enacted on December 22, 2017.
-The Act reduced the U.S. federal corporate tax rate from 35% to 21%, requires companies to pay a transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and creates new taxes on certain foreign sourced earnings.
-The reduction to the U.S. tax rate also results in revaluing deferred tax liabilities.
-At December 31, 2017, we had not completed our accounting for the tax effects of the enactment of the Act.
-However, we made a reasonable estimate on the effects of the transition tax and recognized a provisional amount of \$2.4 million which was included as a component of income tax expense from continuing operations.
-We were also required to revalue our deferred tax liabilities to reflect the new U.S. federal corporate income tax rate from the Act which resulted in the recognition of an estimated tax benefit of \$4.2 million in 2017.
-At December 31, 2018, we completed our accounting for the tax effects of the enactment of the final accounting for the transition tax and a tax benefit of \$0.5 million resulting from the completion of the accounting related to the revaluation of our net deferred tax liabilities utilizing the new U.S. federal corporate income tax rate.
-The impact of the tax effects for the enactment of the Act was a tax benefit of \$3.0 million.
-The foreign tax effects of the transition tax was based on our total post-1986 earnings and profits that were previously deferred from U.S. income taxes.
+The Act reduces the U.S. federal corporate tax rate from 35% to 21%, requires companies to pay a transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and creates new taxes on certain foreign sourced earnings.
+The reduction to the U.S. tax rate resulted in revaluing deferred tax liabilities which provided a tax benefit of \$4.2 million.
+At December 31, 2017, we have not completed our accounting for the tax effects of the enactment of the Act.
+However, we have made a reasonable estimate on the effects of the transition tax and recognized a provisional amount of \$2.4 million which is included as a component of income tax expense from continuing operations.
+The foreign tax effects of the transition tax is based on our total post-1986 earnings and profits (E&P) that we previously deferred from U.S. income taxes.
+We have not yet completed our calculation of the total post-1986 E&P. Furthermore, the transition tax is based in part on the amount of those earnings held in cash and other specified assets.
+This amount may change when we finalize the calculation of post-1986 foreign E&P previously deferred from U.S. federal taxation and finalize the amounts held in cash or other specified assets.
 No additional income taxes have been provided for any remaining undistributed foreign earnings not subject to the transition tax or any additional outside basis difference inherent in these entities as these amounts continue to be indefinitely reinvested in foreign operations.